apache/hawq/pxf/README.md

 Introduction
 ============

-PXF is an extensible framework that allows HAWQ to query external system data.
+PXF is an extensible framework that allows HAWQ to query external data files, whose metadata is not managed by HAWQ.
 PXF includes built-in connectors for accessing data that exists inside HDFS files, Hive tables, HBase tables and more.
-Users can also create their own connectors to other parallel data stores or processing engines.
+Users can also create their own connectors to other data storages or processing engines.
-To create these connectors using JAVA plugins, see the Pivotal Extension Framework API and Reference Guide .
+To create these connectors using JAVA plugins, see the PXF API and Reference Guide online.

 Package Contents
 ================